 Fredericksburg SPCA needs your donations…

-So, I have a friend who has been working this particular hoarding situation for several weeks now.
+So, I have a friend who has been working on this particular hoarding situation for several weeks now.
 Yesterday brought a new level of success in securing help for these animals.
-These animals were finally removed from he home of the hoarder and taken to a safe place.
-Along the way, there have been many late Read More …
+These animals were finally removed from the home of the hoarder and taken to a safe place.
+Along the way, there have been many Read More …

-Answering interview questions about being a women in rock music
+Answering interview questions about being a woman in rock music

 …Unrequited love does not die, it’s only beaten down to a secret place where it hides, curled and wounded…